pilegard/cogfoundations/docs/05-ltm.md

 :::fyi
 ##### Concept Focus: Differences between brains and computers
 * In computers, information can be accessed only if one knows the exact location of the memory.
 In the brain, information can be accessed through spreading activation from closely related concepts.
-* The brain operates primarily in parallel, meaning that it is multitasking on many different action at the same time.
-Although this is changing as new computers are developed, most computers are primarily serial - they finish one task before they start another.
-** This is really not true - threading on cpus is common
-* In the brain, there is no difference between hardware (the mechanical aspects of the computer) and software (the programs that run on the hardware).
+Further, there is no exact location of a stored memory in the brain.
 * Computers differentiate memory (e.g. the hard drive) from processing (the central processing unit), but in brains there is no such distinction.
 In the brain (but not in computers) existing memory is used to interpret and